View on GitHub

 This weeks Alloy.dev activity

-This image automatically updates every hour or so using free Chart Glimpses from our GitClear product.
+This image automatically updates every hour or so using free Snap Changelogs from our GitClear product.
 Our hardcore users get excited to see what’s in the works.

 What’s new this quarter?